MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

  - If the answer to both questions is *yes*, then **Close** the alert.

-3. If the answer to either questions is *no*, then this should be considered a true positive.
+3. If the answer to either questions is no, then this should be considered a true positive.
+Try to find the source of the attempt by checking computer and account profiles.
+Click on the source computer or account to go to its profile page.
+Check what happened around the time of these attempts, searching for unusual activities, such as: who was logged in, which resources where accessed.
+If you enabled Windows Defender ATPintegration, click the Windows Defender ATPicon (add picture) to further investigate the machine.
+In Windows Defender ATPyou can see which processes and alerts occurred around the time of the alert.

 **Remediation**